-Major Depressive Disorder

-$For most patients, the recommended starting dose for venlafaxine extended-release tablets is 75 \,mg/day, administered in a single$ dose.
-In the clinical trials establishing the efficacy of venlafaxine hydrochloride extended-release capsules in moderately depre outpatients, the initial dose of veniafaxine was 75 mg/day.
-For some patients, it may be desirable to start at 37.5 mg/day for 4 to 7 days, to allow new patients to adjust to the medication before increasing to 75 mg/day.
-While the relationship between dose and antidepressant response for veniafaxine hydrochloride extended-release capsules has not been adequately explored, patients not responding to the initial 75 mg/day dose may benefit from dose increases to a maximum of approximately 225 mg/day.
+Major Depressive Disorder dose.
+In the clinical trials establishing the efficacy of venlafaxine hydrochloride extended-release capsules in moderately depre not responding to the initial 75 mg/day dose may benefit from dose increases to a maximum of approximately 225 mg/day.
 Dose increases should be in increments of up to 75 mg/day, as needed, and should be made at intervals of not less than 4 days, since steady state plasma levels of venlafaxine and its major metabolites are achieved in most patients by day 4.
-In the clinical trials establishing efficacy, upward titration was permitted at intervals of 2 weeks or more; the average doses were about 140 to 180

-It should be noted that, while the maximum recommended dose for moderately depressed outpatients is also 225 mg/day for venlafaxine hydrochloride immediate-release tablets, more severely depressed inpatients in one study of the development program for that product responded to a mean dose of 350 mg/day (range of 150 to 375 mg/day).
-Whether or not higher doses of venlafaxine extended-release tablets are needed for more severely depressed patients is unknown; however, the experience with venlafaxine hydrochloride extended-release capsule doses higher than 225 mg/day is very limited. [see Warnings and Precautions (5.17)] Social Anxiety Disorder (Social Phobia)
+In the clinical trials establishing efficacy, upward titration was permitted at intervals of 2 weeks or more; the average doses were about 140 to 180 It should be noted that, while the maximum recommended dose for moderately depressed outpatients is also 225 mg/day for venlafaxine hydrochloride immediate-release tablets, more severely depressed inpatients in one study of the development program the appropriate dose for such treatment additional benefit. [see Warnings and Precautions (5.17)]